leefsmp/Re-Flex/README.md

   * `maxRecDepth`: Maximun recursion depth to solve initial flex of layout elements based on user provided values.
 This prevents infinite recursion in case the constraints solver cannot find suitable dimensions on the elements to satisfy initial inputs.
   Type: `number`.
   Default value: `100`.

+  * `windowResizeAware`: When set to true, this flag will update the layout upon a window resize event to attempt to satisfy `minSize`/`maxSize` constraints on each element.
+If your elements do not have those constraints, this is not needed.
+  Type: `bool`.
+  Default value: `false`.

   * `className`: Space separated classnames to apply custom styles on the component.
 Type: `string`.
   Default value: `empty string ''`.